foolOnTheHill/tp/README.md

 - We also offer support to wildcards at the textfile parameter.

-- The output has the following format for each match: ``textfile:line:col pattern``
+- The output has the following format for each match: ``textfile:line:col: pattern``

 Authors
 -------